Read time 4 minutes

 • C:\Documents and Settings\Local Settings\Application Data\Microsoft\Outlook

-How to change OST location in Outlook 2010?
+How to change OST file location in Outlook 2019, 2016, and 2013

-6. Input the new location for the OST file and click OK.
+7. Input the new location for the OST file and click OK.

-Additional Group Policy Settings
+Additional Group Policy settings

 There are many Outlook related settings you can change using Group Policy.
 Some of them are mentioned here:

-• Cached Exchange Mode Sync Settings.
+• Cached Exchange Mode Settings

-• This feature allows Outlook to locally synchronize email messages based on their message date.
+This feature allows Outlook to locally synchronize email messages based on their message date.
 By default, Outlook syncs messages from the past 12 months.
-If you wish to remove this restriction, you can access the settings and choose ‘All’ from the synchronization options list.
+If you wish to remove this restriction, you can access the settings and choose All from the synchronization options list.

 • Disallow Download Full Items

-• It turns off the Download Full Items option for Outlook.
+It turns off the Download Full Items option for Outlook.

 • Disallow Download Headers

-• It turns off the Download Header option in Outlook.
+It turns off the Download Header option in Outlook.

 • Disallow Download Headers the Full Items

-• It turns off the Download Headers then Full Items in Outlook.
+It turns off the Download Headers then Full Items in Outlook.

-• It turns off the On Slow Connections Download Only Headers option in Outlook.
+It turns off the On Slow Connections Download Only Headers option in Outlook.

 • Download Public Folder Favorites

-• It synchronizes Public Folder Favorites in Cached Exchange Mode.
+It synchronizes Public Folder Favorites in Cached Exchange Mode.

 • Download shared non-mail folders

-• It synchronizes shared non-mail folders in the Cached Exchange Mode.
+It synchronizes shared non-mail folders in the Cached Exchange Mode.

 • Use Cached Exchange Mode for new and existing Outlook Profile

-• It configures new and existing Outlook profiles to add in the Cached Exchange Mode.
+It configures new and existing Outlook profiles to add in the Cached Exchange Mode.

-Final Words
+Final words

-Modifying the location of the OST file can prove beneficial in specific scenarios; however, it’s not always an ideal solution, as it carries the risk of file corruption or inaccessibility.
+Modifying the location of the OST file can prove beneficial in specific scenarios; however, it is not always an ideal solution, as it carries the risk of file corruption or inaccessibility.
 During the relocation process, users may inadvertently delete data from the OST file or even delete the file itself.
 While group policies assist in changing the OST file location, they may introduce accessibility challenges.
 In the event of errors, resorting to the ScanPST tool becomes necessary, as it can scrutinize the OST file for minor corruptions.

 Considering the potential limitations of the ScanPST tool, opting for a professional alternative appears to be a prudent choice.
 Kernel for OST to PST Converter offers a robust solution for swiftly recovering inaccessible and deleted items from a corrupt OST file.
 If you find yourself unable to open or access data within an OST file, this software can assist you in retrieving those items.
 Furthermore, it allows for seamless integration of the resulting PST file into Outlook, ensuring a smooth transition after the OST to PST conversion process.